ErroneousBee/ACGWiki/content/Calendar.md

 ---
-title: Diary and Forthcoming Task Days
+title: Forthcoming Task Days
 keywords: diary tasks calendar dates
 ---

-# Diary Dates for Working Groups in 2023-2024
+# Diary Dates for Volunteer Working Groups

+2024:
-8th September 2024
+- September 8th
     - Raking the meadow.

-13th October 2024
+- October 13th
     - Pond work, probably pulling items from The Lake, Alfreds Pond and Cranston Pond.

-3rd November 2024
+- November 3rd
     - Coppicing, somewhere near Pines Path.

-8th December 2024
+- December 8th
     - Removing returning rhododendron from the woods.

+2025:
-12th January 2025
+- January 12th
     - Coppicing.

-9th February 2025
+- February 9th
     - Keeping the glade open.
 Perhaps drop topping onto path.

-9th March 2025
+- March 9th
     - Scout Land.
 Fixing the path, removing sycamore.

-13th April 2025
+- April 13th
     - Annual Litter Pick

+Other Dates:

 May, June, July, August
 - Occasional summer tasks announced via email.
 - Clearing vegetation encroaching on paths.
 - Surveys and Monitoring.

+# Task Information

+Tasks are announced by email, and on Facebook one week before the event.
+[Contact us](/#Contact)  to be added to the email list.

+We generally meet at the [green container](https://w3w.co/outer.vest.swim) at 10am on the 2nd Sunday of the month and begin with a safety briefing.
+We will aim to finish at around 3pm, but many volunteers leave early or arrive late due to family commitments,

+[Nearest car parking ](https://w3w.co/rare.taxi.task) is by the pavilion / children's play area.

+Please bring a drink and refreshments with you and wear appropriate clothing and sturdy footwear.
+We have gloves available for those that need them, and hand tools are supplied.
+Some volunteers prefer to bring their own gloves and tools.

-[Details of some tasks](/#TODO/Tasks) can be found in the [TODO](/#TODO/Home) area.
+[Details of some tasks](/#TODO/Tasks) can be found in our [task planning](/#TODO/Home) pages.

 # General Dates in the Season